uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/additional-information.html.md

 If Making Tax Digital (MTD) customers are earning any type of income in addition to their self-employment and property income, they must report that to HMRC just as they would in their Self Assessment return.

->Currently, the endpoints for reporting additional income through software are included in the Individuals Income Received API.
-As of June 2024, the Individuals Income Received API will be split into the following APIs:<ul><li>Individuals Employments Income API</li>
+><p>Currently, the endpoints for reporting additional income through software are included in the Individuals Income Received API.
+As of June 2024, the Individuals Income Received API will be deprecated and replaced with the following new APIs:</p><ul><li>Individuals Employments Income API</li>
 <li>Individuals Dividends Income API</li>
 <li>Individuals Foreign Income API</li>
 <li>Individuals Insurance Policies Income API</li>
 <li>Individuals Pensions Income API</li>
 <li>Individuals Other Income API</li>
 <li>Individuals Savings Income API</li>
-<li>Individuals Capital Gains Income API</li>
+<li>Individuals Capital Gains Income API</li></ul>
+<p>These new APIs are now available for testing in Sandbox.</p>

 Your software should prompt customers to provide details about any additional income sources.
 If the software does not support submission of any applicable additional income, customers must use [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/online-tax-account.html#hmrc-online-services) to make their submission.
 For more information about which type of income to tell HMRC, refer to [Check if you need to tell HMRC about additional income (GOV.UK)](https://www.gov.uk/check-additional-income-tax).